Quillraven/jwt-spring-react-example/README.md

 **Forgot Password?** is not implemented.

 After a successful login it fetches the users of the backend with axios.
 Axios is configured to use interceptors to automatically refresh the JWT Token whenever necessary and to provide the auth token for each request.
-Also, the tokens are stored in the `localStorage` until the user logs out or the token cannot be refreshed anymore.
-The code can be found in the `AuthContext.tsx`.
+Also, the user with its tokens and roles is stored in the `localStorage` until the user logs out or the token cannot be refreshed anymore.
+The code can be found in the `api.ts` and `auth-service.ts`.

 ![image](https://user-images.githubusercontent.com/93260/154648237-983a086c-b720-47bd-bf55-e1f731709baa.png)
 ![image](https://user-images.githubusercontent.com/93260/154648413-7fa87457-a059-4962-906a-c3c4582f9f25.png)